jeromekelleher/msprime-model-errors/README.md

    [true model](https://doi.org/10.1371/journal.pgen.1000695).
 In the most ancient time period, migration was allowed to continue between ancestral African and European populations.
-Fortunately, the difference is a subtle one, and the differences between the models is subtle.
+Fortunately, the difference is a subtle one, and the differences in expected diversity measures between the models is small.
 However, this code has been extensively copied --- see below.

 2. The [simulation pipeline](https://github.com/armartin/ancestry_pipeline) for the
    analysis for the influential [Martin et al paper](https://doi.org/10.1016/j.ajhg.2017.03.004)